JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 ⚠️ Note: you'll still need to manually update your Bitcoin Core and LND clients.

 ### Bonus: Auto-Update w/ IFTTT Notification
-If you want to be notified when your system is updated and whether it was successful or not, use this script instead of the one above.
+If you want to be notified when your Ubuntu system is updated and whether it was successful or not, use this script instead of the one above.

 For notifications, you'll need an [IFTTT Webhooks key](https://ifttt.com/maker_webhooks) and the following IFTTT Applet setup: